prometheus-net/prometheus-net/README.md

 # Best practices and usage

+This library allows you to instrument your code with custom metrics and provides some built-in metric collection integrations for ASP.NET Core.

-This documentation is only a minimal quick start.
+The documentation here is only a minimal quick start.
 For detailed guidance on using Prometheus in your solutions, refer to the [prometheus-users discussion group](https://groups.google.com/forum/#!forum/prometheus-users).
 You are also expected to be familiar with the [Prometheus user guide](https://prometheus.io/docs/introduction/overview/).

-Four types of metrics are offered: Counter, Gauge, Summary and Histogram.
+Four types of metrics are available: Counter, Gauge, Summary and Histogram.
 See the documentation on [metric types](http://prometheus.io/docs/concepts/metric_types/) and [instrumentation best practices](http://prometheus.io/docs/practices/instrumentation/#counter-vs.-gauge-vs.-summary) to learn what each is good for.

 **The `Metrics` class is the main entry point to the API of this library.** The most common practice in C# code is to have a `static readonly` field for each metric that you wish to export from a given class.